Health Emergency Labor Standards Act (HELSA) Implementation

 - Employees are not required to disclose any medical condition or diagnosis to their employer;

-- Employers, except for certain healthcare employers, are required to notify employees in writing of potential exposures within one business day; and
+- Employers, except for certain healthcare employers, must notify employees in writing of potential exposures within one business day; and

-- Employees and contractors must be permitted to voluntarily use personal protective equipment.
+- Employers must allow employees and contractors to voluntarily use personal protective equipment (PPE) to protect themselves.

-This updated rule is in the process of being translated.
+This updated rule is available in other languages.

 L&I has also filed a Preproposal Statement of Inquiry (CR-101) on May 13, 2021, regarding permanent amendments to existing permanent rules to address hazards from COVID-19 or other outbreaks of infectious or contagious diseases.
 Some amendments made as part of the emergency rule will be considered for permanent rulemaking.